Here’s What Travel Was Like 100 Years Ago

 Image Credit: Deposit Photos

 If you wanted to see the sights, you’d better be prepared to camp.
-There weren’t a lot of fancy hotels back then, and the ones that did exist were often full of bedbugs and other unpleasant surprises.
-Better pack a tent!
+There weren’t many fancy hotels back then, and the ones that did exist were often full of bedbugs and other unpleasant surprises.
+Probably best to pack a tent!

 Fun fact: It wasn’t until 1956 that the US government started building a nationwide interstate highway system.